Vizzuality/vizzuality/content/team/ed-brett.md

 ---
 name: Edward Brett
-position: Front-end development + data science intern
+position: Front-end Development and Data Science Intern
 phrase: The main thing is to keep the main thing the main thing
 linkedin: "www.linkedin.com/in/edbrett"
 email: edward.brett@vizzuality.com